jduarter/throwable-error/README.md

 # throwable-error
 🧨 Efficient, multi-inheritant, dynamically-generated, Error pseudo-classes with instanceof super-powers.

+This project is compatible with Typescript but can be used both as an ES module or CJS module.

+The API is still very complex and needs to be simplified, but it's effectively working for my purposes.

 ## Notice

 This project is in beta stage, major API modifications and simplifications are very likely to occur on next major releases.